foam-framework/foam/tutorial/todo/5-view.md

 ### Wire in our new view

 We need to override the default list view with our own.
 FOAM has a variety of views that expect a DAO and render its contents in some fashion.
-The three main ones are:
+The four main ones are:

 - `foam.ui.DAOListView` is a basic list, used by default.
 - `foam.ui.ScrollView` is an infinite-scrolling version that uses native browser scrolling and can handle 100,000 rows at 60fps on mobile.
 - `foam.ui.(md.)TableView` renders an HTML `<table>`.
+- `foam.ui.(md.)FlexTableView` renders a table with adjustible columns and infinite scrolling.

-The browser uses a `DAOListView` with a `rowView` of `foam.ui.md.CitationView` by default.
+By default, the browser uses a `DAOListView` with `rowView` set to `foam.ui.md.CitationView`.
 We're going to override that to use our new `TodoCitationView` instead.

 Edit `TodoApp.js`.

-First, add `'com.todo.ui.TodoCitationView'` to the `requires`.
+First, add `'com.todo.ui.TodoCitationView'` to the `requires`:
+{% highlight js %}
+requires: [
+  'com.todo.model.Todo',
+  'com.todo.ui.TodoCitationView',
+  'foam.browser.BrowserConfig',
+  'foam.dao.EasyDAO',
+],
+{% endhighlight %}

 Then update the `data` `factory`: